 To prevent the inadvertent transfer of sensitive and/or personal data to unauthorized parties, the New York State Office of General Services (NYS-OGS) requires all surplus IT equipment to be cleansed of all data before disposing or repurposing.
 It is expected that all data be erased from the hard drive (and any other media) in such a manner that it cannot be recovered.
-Client Support can provide this service on an as-needed basis.
+Customer Engagement and Support can provide this service on an as-needed basis.
 It is recommended that when repurposing equipment (e.g. moving machines between personnel or departments), that the machine be cleaned of any University data before the swap.

 Department shared folders are a secure and convenient way for staff members within a department to share and collaborate on documents and other files.

 ePortfolios, powered by Digication, are a type of digital portfolio utilized by students and faculty to document their professional development and establish a positive online presence.
 With an ePortfolio, students and faculty can create online archives of their acheivements, professional experience, academic work, personal hobbies and more. ePortfolios can be used as an extension of a resume to market yourself to prospective employers.

 Since 2012, DoIT has been experimenting with the Drupal content management system hosted in the Acquia Cloud.
 The DoIT website was the first site on campus to move to this environment.
 Other sites that have moved here, or are in the process of moving to Drupal in the cloud, include The Faculty Center, Career Center, Institute for Advanced Computational Science, Linguistics, and Undergraduate Colleges.